This article was originally published in May 2016. It was updated Aug. 1, 2023 for content and comprehensiveness.

-774,000,000 - the number of iPhones we've bought since Apple launched the product back in 2007.
-774 MILLION.
-That's a lot of zeroes in less than a decade.
-In fact, this is so many devices, that If laid end to end, the tiny 4.5 inch-long phones would circle the earth twice, with a cool three-quarters of a million to spare.
-Which may seem like a silly thing to bring up, except for the fact that when you take a look at it a bit less literally, these devices and countless others are actually starting to blanket our planet.
+2,295,000,000 - the number of iPhones we've bought since Apple launched the product back in 2007.
+MORE THAN 2 BILLION.
+That's a lot of zeroes in about a decade and a half.
+In fact, this is so many devices, that if laid end to end, the phones would circle the Earth almost nine times.
+That might sound like a silly statistic, but when you look at the situation less literally, these devices and countless other pieces of e-waste are actually starting to blanket our planet.

 E-waste is the Fastest Growing Waste Stream